HomeCalming Home DesignScandinavian Simplicity: Where Form and Function Merge

 Scandinavian Simplicity: Where Form and Function Merge

-Scandinavian designs are known to act as a pointer to design excellence within the design community of Europe and are greatly admired worldwide due to the smooth integration of functionality, beauty, and comfort.
-Scandinavian designs are marked by elements such as simplicity, geometric designs, and the optimal use of light and environmental elements, giving Scandinavian designs an aesthetic look, which is warm and very functional.
+Scandinavian designs are known to act as a definitive pointer to design excellence within the global community and are greatly admired worldwide due to the smooth integration of functionality, beauty, and comfort.
+Originating from the Nordic countries, these designs are marked by core elements such as minimalist simplicity, clean geometric lines, and the optimal use of light and environmental elements.
+This combination gives Scandinavian designs a signature aesthetic look that is both visually warm and exceptionally functional for modern living.

 The Philosophy Behind Scandinavian Design

-In essence, Scandinavian Simplicity is based on the ‘form follows function’ ideology and is implemented on the principles of human-centric design.
-Every detail, each element, and every part of a design is selected to not only function but to also add value to it.
-Natural elements such as oak wood, pine wood, stones, and linen add to the coziness, texture, and elegance associated with Scandinavian design.
-The Scandinavian design philosophy emphasizes simplification and avoids incorporating elements which add to the complexity of design.
+In essence, Scandinavian Simplicity is based on the famous ‘form follows function’ ideology and is strictly implemented on the principles of human-centric design.
+Every detail, each intentional element, and every part of a furniture piece or architectural structure is selected to not only function perfectly but to also add a sense of “Hygge”—a Danish term for coziness and soulfulness—to the home.

 source : dreamina